Budibase/website/content/blog/alternatives/freshservice-vs-servicenow.md

 FreshService bills itself as an enterprise-grade solution for managing IT services, but in some ways, it may be better suited to small and medium-sized businesses.
 Or at least, teams that don’t want to expend massive IT resources to implement a solution.

-Instead, a huge selling point is that FreshService can largely be used straight out of the box.
+Instead, a huge selling point is that FreshService can largely be implemented quite quickly.
 This includes ready-to-use tools for core ITSM processes, including asset management, change management, incident management, ticketing, and more.

 It still offers important enterprise capabilities like sandboxing and audit logs, although some other features, like Active Directory sync, require third-party plug-ins.